openvolley/volleysim/README.md

 #> [1] 0.3752742
 ```

-That is, with the hypothesized better passing performance we expect the
+That is, with the hypothesized better passing performance we expect only
-overall reception attack kill rate to increase to 37.5% (up from 35.6%).
+a modest increase in the overall reception attack kill rate to 37.5% (up
+from 35.6%).

 Armed with that estimate, we can explore what effect that might have on
 a re-match: